Shuhan-yang-math/Shuhan-yang-math.github.io/index.md

 * **Applied Variational Methods and Convex Analysis in AI Optimization (Tencent, 2023)**
     * Integrated variational methods and PDE-based optimization to address algorithmic challenges in Tencent AI research.
-    * Improved efficiency and stability, reducing convergence time by $~20\%$ in large-scale training tasks.
+    * Improved efficiency and stability, reducing convergence time by $\sim 20\%$ in large-scale training tasks.
     * Contributed to robust, mathematically grounded AI solutions with direct applicability to production ML systems.

 * **Machine Learning in Finance (2025)**